annabelledamerum/wastewater-dnaseq/README.md

    - Host-read removal (short-read: [BowTie2](http://bowtie-bio.sourceforge.net/bowtie2/); long-read: [Minimap2](https://github.com/lh3/minimap2)).
 This is not performed when `sourmash-zymo` is selected as the database because it already contains host sequences.
    - Statistics for host-read removal ([Samtools](http://www.htslib.org/))
 4. Run merging when applicable
+5. Identifies antimicrobial resistance genes in samples from database [MEGARes version 3](https://academic.oup.com/nar/article/51/D1/D744/6830666)
+   - Reads are aligned to MEGARes reference ([bwa mem](https://bio-bwa.sourceforge.net/bwa.shtml))
+   - Resistome statistics are quantified and compiled for each sample ([AMRplusplus](https://github.com/Microbial-Ecology-Group/AMRplusplus/tree/master))
-5. Performs taxonomic profiling using one of: (*nf-core/taxprofiler has more choices for this step, if there are tools you'd like for this step, please let us know.*)
+7. Performs taxonomic profiling using one of: (*nf-core/taxprofiler has more choices for this step, if there are tools you'd like for this step, please let us know.*)
    - [sourmash](https://github.com/sourmash-bio/sourmash)
    - [MetaPhlAn4](https://huttenhower.sph.harvard.edu/metaphlan/)
-6. Merge all taxonomic profiling results into one table and perform alpha/beta diversity analysis ([Qiime2](https://qiime2.org/)).
+8. Merge all taxonomic profiling results into one table and perform alpha/beta diversity analysis ([Qiime2](https://qiime2.org/)).
-7. Compare user samples with already profiled reference datasets ([Qiime2](https://qiime2.org/))
+9. Compare user samples with already profiled reference datasets ([Qiime2](https://qiime2.org/))
-8. Present all results in above steps in a report ([`MultiQC`](http://multiqc.info/))
+10. Present all results in above steps in a report ([`MultiQC`](http://multiqc.info/))

 ## Quick Start